openminds/sneakers/README.md

 [![Build Status](https://travis-ci.org/openminds/sneakers.png?branch=2.0)](https://travis-ci.org/openminds/sneakers)

+## WARNING

+This project is no longer maintained.
+We hope to open source most of our cookbooks later this year and present an alternative for Sneakers.

 ## Description

 Sneakers is a simple, fast way to mimic Openminds Shared and Cloud hosting environments.
 We do this using vagrant/virtualbox provisioned by Chef.